srk0102/boat-tracker/arduino-manual/README.md

 Finally, open the arduino-manual.ino file in the Arduino IDE, connect the board via USB, and click upload to save the program to the board.
 The board has now been prepped for use.

+A more in-depth installation guide (with pictures!) can be found in the wiki